 The socialist system established a special mechanism for coordinating activities.
 Although this mechanism operated at a low level of efficiency and went wrong in the end, it did at least operate.
 With the change of system, the old mechanism broke down, but the new market mechanism had not yet managed to take over all the tasks of coordination.
 In the study I wrote later on the transformational recession (1993b), I called this situation an institutional no-man's land and disruption.

-15 deepest recession in international economic history.
+These changes, along with several other factors, led to the region suffering the deepest recession in international economic history.
 The classic recipes for macroeconomic stabilization had to be altered and augmented before any program of adjustment and transformation could be really successful.